rebeccabilbro/anansi/README.md

 - 4634 wmata tweets collected as of Monday, May 16, 2016 at 9:34AM EST
 - storage: 22,449,626 bytes (22.5 MB on disk)

+## Experiment 2

+### Log 1
+- restarted ingestion on Thursday, May 19, 2016 at 7:57AM EST

 ## To Dos
  - target: 1 million tweets